r8/vagrant-lamp/README.md

 ### Mailcatcher

-PHP is configured to send mail via MailCatcher, so you can see the emails that the vagrant box generates.
-The Web frontend for MailCatcher is running on port 1080 and also available on every domain:
+All emails sent by PHP are intercepted by MailCatcher.
+So normally no email would be delivered outside of the virtual machine.
+Instead you can check messages using web frontend for MailCatcher, which is running on port 1080 and also available on every domain:

     http://local.dev:1080